 It is important to note here that the percentage of congregations in a given group does not necessarily parallel the percentage of participants in that group.
 Catholic churches, for instance, are much larger than the average Protestant church, so fewer congregations does not mean fewer participants.
-Similarly, the few very large Protestant "mega-churches" absorb disproportionate numbers of the city's church attenders.
 These large parishes and congregations are relatively few in number, but claim relatively large portions of the population.

 Another way to look at the religious landscape is to see how congregations think about what they ought to be doing in the world.
 We asked those we interviewed to tell us how important various activities and emphases were to their congregations.
-Some congregations, of course, combine more than one emphasis, but they are classified here by the things they rated highest.
 Three clusters of activities emerged from their answers.
+Many congregations, of course, combine more than one emphasis, but they are classified here based on their highest ratings.
 Note also that while the term "evangelism" is a particularly Christian term, other kinds of congregations sometimes valued similar activities and ranked these statements highly.